PalEON-Project/stepps-baconizing/Baconizing_paper.md

 ![](Baconizing_paper_files/figure-html/get_acc_rates-1.svg)<!-- -->

-**Figure 7**. *Sediment accumulation rates for cores in the study region with samples in the last 200 years (in calibrated radiocarbon years, with 0 at 1950 CE).
-A clear break can be seen across the records.*
+**Figure 7**. *Sediment accumulation rates for cores in the study region with samples in the last 2000 years (in calibrated radiocarbon years, with 0 at 1950 CE).
+The upper panel shows the accumulation rate in years per cm against the interval midpoint age in calibrated radiocarbon years.
+The dashed vertical line indicates 1850 CE, the approximate date used to represent major land-use change as a result of EuroAmerican settlement.
+Note the difference in accumulation rates between the modern and historical eras.
+The lower panel shows the distribution of accumulation rates for the modern and historical era, highlighting the difference in central tendency.*

 It is possible to see that there is a trend of increasing deposition rates with time across the modern/historical interval (Figure 7a), however Bacon does not support the ability to allow time-dependent priors, except through the use of sequential hiatuses, with varying accumulation rates.
 Unfortunately, each interval bounded by a hiatus must have more than one section contained within it, and thus, the implementation of sequential hiatuses becomes problematic and highly site-specific.